Siemingfong/CTAPC2019/_posts/2019-02-03-call-for-papers.markdown

 ---
 layout: post
 title:  "Call for Papers"
-date:   2020-02-03 09:00:00
+date:   2020-04-01 09:00:00
 isStaticPost: false
 ---
-CTAPC 2020 will be held 22-23th of May in international city of Taipei.
+CTAPC 2020 will be held 05-06th of June in international city of Taipei.
 If you want to be part of this great event as a speaker you knocked at the good door.

 #### Presenters – who should speak at the CTAP Conference?